Check engine message on Fiat: what does it mean?

 "Have engine checked" with power loss

 This system deliberately limits engine performance to prevent damage to sensitive components such as the turbo or injection system.
-The vehicle remains usable but with reduced capabilities: slow acceleration, difficulty revving up, reduced top speed, or sluggish throttle response.
+The vehicle remains drivable but with reduced capabilities: slow acceleration, difficulty revving up, reduced top speed, or sluggish throttle response.
 Stop as soon as possible.

 Common causes of the message “Have engine checked” on Fiat